x-zh/nlp-project/README.md

 * <http://radimrehurek.com/gensim/install.html>

 For successfully installing gensim, you need Fortran compiler.
 Run the following command to install it.
 (It might take you a while...)
+Also, you may need to update your brew first.
+(See 'Troubleshooting' section for how to update brew)

 `brew install gfortran`